videosdk-live/videosdk-docs/help_docs/pricing.md

     3. Interactive Livestream - Viewer minutes
 - For three services that comes under free quota of 10000 minutes, it’s usage will be added up at the end of the month, and the 10,000 free minutes will be adjusted against the used services in the order shown below.
     1. Viewer-audio mins
-    2. Viewer-SD mins
-    3. Viewer-HD mins
+    2. Viewer-HD mins
-    4. Viewer-Full HD mins
+    3. Viewer-Full HD mins
-    5. Viewer-2K mins
+    4. Viewer-2K mins
-    6. Viewer-2K+ mins
+    5. Viewer-2K+ mins
-    7. Speaker-audio mins
+    6. Speaker-audio mins
-    8. Speaker-SD mins
-    9. Speaker-HD mins
+    7. Speaker-HD mins
-    10. Speaker-Full HD mins
+    8. Speaker-Full HD mins
-    11. Speaker-2K mins
+    9. Speaker-2K mins
-    12. Speaker-2K+ mins
+    10. Speaker-2K+ mins
-    13. Audio conferencing mins
+    11. Audio conferencing mins
-    14. SD Video conferencing mins
-    15. HD Video conferencing mins
+    12. HD Video conferencing mins
-    16. Full HD Video conferencing mins
+    13. Full HD Video conferencing mins
-    17. 2K Video conferencing mins
+    14. 2K Video conferencing mins
-    18. 2K+ Video conferencing mins
+    15. 2K+ Video conferencing mins
 - No taxes are applied on an invoice, unaltered until respective government law update
 - Exceptions for Indian registered businesses
     - Invoice currency will be INR at the foreign exchange rate on the day of invoice generation.
     - As per the GST guidelines, 18% GST will be imposed on the final invoice amount, unmodified until the Government of India's law modification.
 And, under SAC Code - 998313, the applicable TDS would be 2%, under section 193(C) or 193(J) as technical services.
-    - A user must provide registered GST & Company PAN data on the Video SDK user dashboard at least 3 days before invoice creation to get the GST invoice.
+    - Users are required to submit their registered GST and Company PAN details on the Video SDK user dashboard no later than the last day of the month.
+This ensures the generation of the GST invoice at the end of that month.

 ## Quotas & limits